 Lastly, notice 2019-63 also extends the good-faith relief which gives entities relief from penalties under sections 6721 and 6722 if a good-faith effort is made in preparing and submitting the ACA forms.

-If you have questions or would like assistance with 1095 form filing and distribution, contact your Eide Bailly professional or a member of our ACA team for more information.
+If you have any questions or would like assistance with 1095 form filing and distribution, reach out to a member of our ACA team for more information.